Located along the Mississippi River, Dubuque is the oldest city in Iowa.

 Explore the Mines of Spain Recreation Area

-The Mines of Spain Recreation Area is the top attraction here in Dubuque.
+The Mines of Spain Recreation Area is one of Dubuque's top attractions.

-You might see a lot of places and indeed there are some good looking tourists spots in the city, but this is the one that draws all the tourists from wide and far.
-Let us get a look at the top features, shall we?
+You might see a lot of fascinating spots in the city, but this is the one that draws all the tourists from far and wide.

-Logging was also an industry that was well developed at that time and contributed a lot to the economic aspect.
-There are a lot of hiking trails within the forested lands, so you can enjoy activities too!
+There are a lot of hiking trails within the forested lands, so you can enjoy activities here, too.

 The National Mississippi River Museum and Aquarium focuses on the lifestyle of the people living in the Mississippi area.

 Want to learn more about the great rivers of America in detail?

 The museum has a lot of stories just for you.